 Rule 6.
-In every case of difference between the two houses, upon any subject of legislation, the house refusing to recede shall request a conference and appoint a committee of three for that purpose, and the other house shall grant the request for a conference and appoint a like committee to confer.
+In every case of difference between the two houses, upon any subject of legislation, either house may request a conference and appoint a committee of three for that purpose, and the other house may grant the request for a conference and appoint a like committee to confer.
 The committees, at the earliest possible hour, shall confer upon the differences between the two houses indicated by the amendment or amendments adopted in one house and rejected in the other.
-Except as provided in Rule 8, no conference committee shall consider or report on any matter except that directly at issue between the two houses.
-The papers shall be left with the conferees of the house requesting such conference, and they shall first present the report of the committee to their house.
+The papers shall be left with the conferees of the house if a senate bill, and with the conferees of the senate, if a house bill, and the holders of the papers shall first present the report of the committee to their house.
 Every report of a conference committee must have the signatures of a majority of the conference committee members of each house.
+Conference committee reports must be signed at a meeting duly convened by the chief clerk of the house for senate bills or the secretary of the senate for house bills.